lingxz/blog/_posts/2017-04-19-git-for-noobs.md

 ## Collaboration with git

-### What is Github and what has it got to do with git
+### What is GitHub and what has it got to do with git

 To collaborate with others, we have to find a way to share whatever folder we are working on.
 You might have done this by email, by Dropbox, by Google Drive, or something else.
 The idea is that there must be a central place that holds the folder, so that everyone is looking at the same thing.

-That is what Github is: a web-based hosting service for git repositories.
-Git is the tool, and Github is the service for projects that use git.
-There are, of course, other git repository hosting services other than Github, such as [Gitlab](https://about.gitlab.com/) and [BitBucket](https://bitbucket.org/).
+That is what GitHub is: a web-based hosting service for git repositories.
+Git is the tool, and GitHub is the service for projects that use git.
+There are, of course, other git repository hosting services other than GitHub, such as [Gitlab](https://about.gitlab.com/) and [BitBucket](https://bitbucket.org/).

 The following section talk about how to work with remote repositories hosted on a server.
-This server is Github most of the time, but it doesn't have to be.
-These are features of git, which means that they are not specific to Github.
+This server is GitHub most of the time, but it doesn't have to be.
+These are features of git, which means that they are not specific to GitHub.

 ### More git commands: push and pull

 Now that there is a remote repository, there are many more things you can do, most notably: push and pull.

 Before you can do that, you have to set up authentication with the remote server.
-First, you would need a Github account.
-Then, you can follow the instructions at [Set up Git at Github](https://help.github.com/articles/set-up-git/#next-steps-authenticating-with-github-from-git) to set up authentication.
-After setting up authentication properly, you wouldn't have to type your github password every time you need to access Github locally.
+First, you would need a GitHub account.
+Then, you can follow the instructions at [Set up Git at GitHub](https://help.GitHub.com/articles/set-up-git/#next-steps-authenticating-with-GitHub-from-git) to set up authentication.
+After setting up authentication properly, you wouldn't have to type your GitHub password every time you need to access GitHub locally.

-After committing your changes locally, you have to inform your remote repository (e.g your Github repository) of the changes.
+After committing your changes locally, you have to inform your remote repository (e.g your GitHub repository) of the changes.
 This is known as pushing your changes.

 Before you can push, you have to tell your local folder about the remote: